 So, what do these young and upcoming CAs bring to the table?
 Here is a look at some major world economy trends that give us an idea.

-Globalisation enters a new phase: Globalisaton is the watch word for all things pertaining to economy and development.
-With travel and disposable incomes, the Millenials have the opportunity to experience and learn from diverse cultures and markets.
+Globalization enters a new phase: Globalisation is the watchword for all things pertaining to economy and development.
+With travel and disposable incomes, Millenials have the opportunity to experience and learn from diverse cultures and markets.
 They are now the custodians of an economy that is seeing services growing at a 3x rate, in comparison to goods trade.
-This gives Millenials a platform to witness power in the hands of more service oriented markets than just manufacturing or trading ones.
+This gives Millenials a platform to witness power in the hands of more service-oriented markets than just manufacturing or trading ones.

 India as a Digital Goliath: India’s digital consumption can out-beat any other nation, with the deep penetration of digital awareness and usage.
 Millennials not only ace the social media and gadget consumption rankings but are also a digital-ready generation that can bring in many welcome changes to the world of finance and chartered accountancy.